connexcs/docs/docs/customer/customer.md

 !!! attention
     Mobile messages will be sent globally, but there are some reports of issues with SMS being delivered to numbers in India.
 These messages are sent on the Twilio network, so whatever they deliver ConnexCS will deliver.

-## Customer Cards
-Open a Customer Card by clicking their name from the Customer Management screen.

 [customer-dashboard]: /customer/img/33.png "Customer-Dashboard"
-[add-customer-new]: /customer/img/34.png "Add-Customer"
 [add-customer]: /customer/img/35.png "Add-Customer"

-[del-customer]: /customer/img/36.png "del-customer"
 [customer-status]: /customer/img/39.png "Customer-Status"
 [edit-customer]: /customer/img/40.png "Edit-Customer"